- Derived from: Coconut

 Coco glycinate is a surfactant that traps water, oil and dirt and cleans them away.
-When agitated with water, a creamy lather is generated with less potential for damage to the outermost layer of skin (the stratum corneum).
-This not only reduces the amount of stearic acid that penetrates the skin, but it encourages less dryness and irritation versus many other surfactants.
+Not only does this ingredient produce a creamy lather, but it does so with less potential damage to the outermost layer of skin (the stratum corneum).
+By reducing the amount of stearic acid that penetrates the skin, it encourages less dryness and irritation (compared to many other surfactants).

-We use this ingredient as a next-generation, plant-based surfactant and cleanser.
-Coco glycinate produces large volumes of lather in foaming products (like our Natural Shampoo) and allows moisturizers to hydrate the skin gently and without irritation.
+This next-generation ingredient is used as a plant-based surfactant and cleanser.
+Coco glycinate produces large volumes of lather in foaming products (like our Natural Shampoo) and encourages moisturizers to hydrate the skin.

 University of Florida IFAS Extension